 In addition, we lose the application’s Software Bill of Material and Difference Reports.
 Your microservice pipeline still needs to understand the application and its changes.
 You cannot easily see how an application release is packaged with microservices.
 Without an application package, how do we even know what version of the software the end-users are using?

-Remember, developers, control their software supply chain using a build script in a traditional build.
+Remember that developers control their software supply chain using a build script in a traditional build.
 Because microservices and other components are loosely coupled, the control in the build step is removed.

-The full Applications Stack
+The Full Applications Stack

 Microservice Domain Layers